Bridging Home by Do Ho Suh for Sculpture In The City

 Bridging Home, London, 2018 is an installation by Korean artist Do Ho Suh.
 Erected on the footbridge over Wormwood Street, the piece is co-commissioned by Art Night and Sculpture In The City.
 The structure is a to-scale replica of the traditional Hanok-style Korean house that Suh grew up in, along with a bamboo garden.
 The installation appears to have dropped out of the sky and crash landed on the bridge.
 The work is a response to the migrant history of the East End and the City, along with inspiration from Suh’s own heritage.

-- Bridging Home is located on the footway bridge over Wormwood Street, City of London, EC2M.
+- Bridging Home is on display from September 2018 – October 2020.
+Located on the footway bridge over Wormwood Street, City of London, EC2M.
 Nearest station: Liverpool Street.
 For more information, visit the Sculpture In The City website.

 Check out Metro Girl’s gallery of the 2017/2018 exhibition.